gcruzgar/UKsurvey/README.md

    - What is the stability of households over time? (how many remain the same)
    - Can we track an individual or a household over time?

 It is computationally intensive to check all individual transitions.
 This is more so for households as _hipd_ is wave independent.
 Therefore, I looked at the overall distributions.
 I used [household distributions](scripts/household_distributions.py) to obtain counts of the required variable - could be anything from household composition to whether the house is in an urban or rural area.
 I then save these counts on excel, normalise to account for decrease in total housholds, and plot the distributions.
-This process could be automised on python but I find it easier to track on Excel.
+This process could be automised on python, e.g. [quick_stats.py](scripts/quick_stats.py) but I find it easier to track on Excel.
 Also added correlations between each variable.
 Household size and composition is the pair with the highest correlation, r=0.72, followed by number of bedrooms and rooms (that aren't bedrooms), r=0.55.
 In theory, having enough information about a household could lead to infering some other unknown characteristic about it.

 All [distributions](docs/household_distributions.xlsx) seem to remain constant over time within a small error (<1%).
 See [comparing](#comparing-survey-and-census-data) section to see the correlation between survey and census data.
 Download census data from [Nomisweb](https://www.nomisweb.co.uk).
 Distributions are the same for survey and census, for the variables tested.
 It is hard to compare certain variables because of the definitions - see [mapping](#mapping-survey-to-census).